Hertzole/cecil-attributes/README.md

 ### Reset Static
 **Applies to classes, fields, properties, and events**

 Reset static will automatically reset your statics to their default value when the game starts.
+The default value can be either a value you've specified (the default assign value) or just the default value for that type.
 This is extremely useful for when you have fast enter play mode settings on without domain reload.
 Putting it on a class will reset all static fields/properties/events in that class.

 Usage:
 ```cs
 [ResetStatic]
 public static int testValue = 10;
 ```

-You must provide a default value that it will reset too!

 ### Log Called
 **Applies to methods and properties**